top of page

 Or, as my boyfriend aptly dubbed it, ‘The Floordrobe’.

+Enough was enough.
+My office and sewing room were in similar states and the physical chaos was beginning to feel suffocating.
 I don’t know about you, but I can’t relax or be productive and creative in messy surroundings.
-For someone who runs a blog and a writing business from home, this ain’t good.
+For someone who runs a blog and a business from my home, this ain’t good.

 I felt like I was spending most of my free time tidying or doing housework and yet at the end of every week I was chin deep in clothes and unfinished to-do lists, with a kitchen sink full of dishes.